ruskovweb/channels.ts/DOCUMENTATION.md

 The select statement lets a routine wait on multiple communication operations.
 A select blocks until one of its cases can run, then it executes that case (action).

+:warning: **The select statement is stateful.
+You must use one instance per context.
+Do not initialize it in loops.**

 #### casePut<T>(ch: Channel<T>, value: T, action: Action<T>): Select
 - **description**: Puts the provided value to the channel and passes that value to the action.
 - **params**: